top of page

 Schermafbeelding 2023-01-24 om 08.58.50.png

 While I became known for my work in rehabilitation, my true passion lies in prevention.
-By educating professionals and horse owners to make informed decisions in breeding, management, and training, I aim to help shift industry standards so that functional, fluid movement and training without compensation becomes the norm rather than the exception.
+By educating professionals and horse owners to make informed decisions in breeding, management, and training, I aim to help shift industry standards so that functional, fluid movement without compensation becomes the norm rather than the exception.

 Through Functional Horse Training, I provide an international platform for education.
-As an educator, trainer, and coach, I work and teach worldwide, sharing knowledge and skills through lectures and courses while continuing to learn from the horse.
+I work and teach worldwide through lectures and courses, while continuing to learn from the horse.
+I hope to meet you soon!

 I’m Thirza Hendriks — a science nerd, educator, and lifelong student of how horses move.
 My work sits at the intersection